JD9999/Project-Turtle/README.md

 If it finishes with "That's all for now", then the program ran successfully!

 # How can I raise issues with Project Turtle?
-You can add an issue in GitHub and I will look into it
+You can add an issue in GitHub and I will look into it.

 # How can I contribute to Project Turtle?
 You can contribute by sending a Pull Request in GitHub.